Syracuse Orange vs. Clemson Tigers Odds, Analysis, College Football Betting Pick

 Why the Clemson Tigers can cover the spread

 Clemson is also 4-0 following its 49-21 win at Georgia Tech last week.
-The Tigers started a bit slowly, but made a switch at quarterback and took off from there.
-Clemson led 21-0 midway through the second quarter, pushed that advantage to 42-7 midway through the third and coasted from there, on its way toward the cover as a 16-point road favorite.
+The Tigers started a bit slowly, but they made a switch at quarterback and took off from there.
+Clemson led 21-0 midway through the second quarter, pushed that advantage to 42-7 midway through the third and coasted toward the cover as a 16-point road favorite.

-On the day the Tigers out-gained the Yellow Jackets 480-203.
+On the day, the Tigers out-gained the Yellow Jackets 480-203.
 Freshman quarterback Trevor Lawrence sparked the offense, hitting on 13 of 18 throws with four touchdown passes, and he'll now get the start this week.
-Meanwhile the Clemson defense held the Ramblin' Wreck option to just 146 yards on the ground and just 2.6 yards per carry.
+Meanwhile, the Clemson defense held the Ramblin' Wreck option to just 146 yards on the ground and just 2.6 yards per carry.

 Two weeks ago, in their only other game against a Power 5 foe this year, the Tigers topped Texas A&M 28-26.